 R v B and six others: Six defendants were charged in relation to mortgage frauds.
 My client was charged with twelve offences of fraud and false accounting.
 The prosecution were forced to drop the case against his client on the second day of the trial after my legal submissions and disclosure requests.

 R v S: A case involving the sale of investment properties obtained by mortgage frauds.
+It was alleged that the frauds were committed over a period of many years and used to build up a substantial property portfolio.

 R v M and others (Operation Carina): Successfully defended in a £50 million alcohol diversion fraud.
 It was successfully argued that the prosecution was an abuse of process by Customs and Excise.
 The case was seen as a key attempt by Revenue & Customs to prosecute organised alcohol smugglers after the critical Butterfield Report critical report into its procedures.
 The collapse of this six-year prosecution called into question a series of forthcoming trials when the defence showed that HMRC failed to reveal fully its links with the operators of bonded warehouses, that HMRC lied to the court about the reasons for delays in bringing the case (which they had attempted to cover up), that there was likely to be missing evidence that could undermine the reliability of witnesses, and that evidence was compromised because it may have been given from witnesses indemnified from prosecution.
 There was also a London City Bond connection.